 California State University, Long Beach

 Long Beach, CA 90840

-- NOTE: Final admission to the degree program, for the semester for which application is made is determined by the Department of Criminal Justice and both the Director and Graduate Advisor of the M.S.
+- NOTE: Final admission to the degree program, for the semester for which application is made, is determined by the School of Criminology, Criminal Justice, and Emergency Management and both the Director and Graduate Advisor of the M.S.
 Program in Emergency Services Administration.
 Application to the University does not guarantee acceptance into the M.S.
 Degree in Emergency Services Administration.

 Arrange for your official sealed transcripts to be sent to CSU Long Beach.
 You should arrange to have official transcripts sent at the same time you submit your application.
 If you have college transcripts at home, they should remain in the college's official, sealed envelope.
 Send (or arrange for your transcripts to be sent) to the following address:

 Wait for your University admissions decision.
 You will be sent a letter from CSU Long Beach indicating whether your application for admission to the University was approved.
 If approved, you will also be sent additional information about how to register for classes.
 Prior to enrolling in any courses however, you should await specific directions regarding enrollment in your first semester of the degree to be forwarded from the Graduate Advisor.

 If admitted, we will send you a letter that will include information about the upcoming schedule of courses, and the day and time for an online orientation session for newly admitted students.
 This orientation will be conducted utilizing an interactive program called “Elluminate.”
 Directions regarding the specific hardware you will need (e.g., microphone and headset), and how to connect to Elluminate will be included in this letter.
 In the event you are unable to be available for the “Live” Elluminate Orientation Session, these sessions are recorded, and all new admits can have access to the session recording within 48-72 hours.